openethereum/openethereum.github.io/WebAssembly-GasMetering.md

 ## Trivia

-Since WebAssembly is a stack machine and does not contain any opcodes that can change "execution pointer" arbitrary (no "calculated jumps"), instrumenting WebAssembly bytecode to transform it to the gas-counting form is trivial and static.
+Since WebAssembly is a stack machine and does not contain any opcodes that can change "execution pointer" arbitrarily (no "calculated jumps"), instrumenting WebAssembly bytecode to transform it to the gas-counting form is trivial and static.

 Also, given the available memory for the WebAssembly program is managed with one [grow_memory](https://webassembly.github.io/spec/core/syntax/instructions.html#syntax-instr-memory) opcode, instrumenting memory usage is also trivial and static.

-By static we mean that there exist deterministic algorithm G(S, P), where S - schedule, P - oriignal contract program (code) to produce another program P<sup>'</sup> = G(S, P), such as P<sup>'</sup> will put virtual machine in the exact same observable intermediate and final states as P as long as gas limit is not exceeded.
+By static we mean that there exist a deterministic algorithm G(S, P), where S - schedule, P - original contract program (code) to produce another program P′ = G(S, P), such as P′ will put virtual machine in the exact same observable intermediate and final state as P as long as gas limit is not exceeded.

 ## Schedule

-Schedule is a table of execution costs of different WASM opcodes.
-Since WASM is a very low-level instruction set architecture, cost of most opcodes is 1.
+Schedule is a table of execution costs of different Wasm opcodes.
+Since Wasm is a very low-level instruction set architecture, cost of most opcodes is 1.
 Memory costs are described as linear charge per WebAssembly memory page (64kb).

 ## Details